 Begin the Process

-• Parents or caregivers can begin the process by completing the Assessment Suitability Form.
-This form gathers key information to help determine whether the practice is suitable, well-timed, and likely to meet the child or young person’s assessment needs.
-It includes questions about service involvement, assessment readiness, legal guardianship, consent, and other relevant factors.
+Complete the Referral Form: Parents or caregivers can begin the process by completing the Assessment Suitability Form, which gathers key information and includes questions about service involvement, assessment readiness, legal guardianship, consent, and other relevant factors.

-Please Note: the Assessment Suitability Form will appear on this page when there is capacity.
+Please Note: the Assessment Suitability Form will appear on this page when there is capacity to take on new clients.
 If the waitlist is temporarily closed, the form will not be visible.

 Wait times may vary and are updated regularly.